AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/configuring-directories.md

 **Full Name:** (Mandatory) Schema attribute for the full name of the user

-**Login ID:** (Mandatory) Schema attribute for the user’s login ID
+**Login ID:** (Mandatory) Schema attribute for the user's login ID

-**Last Name:** (Mandatory) Schema attribute for the user’s last name
+**Last Name:** (Mandatory) Schema attribute for the user's last name

-**Given Name:** (Mandatory) Schema attribute for the user’s first name
+**Given Name:** (Mandatory) Schema attribute for the user's first name

-**Initials:** Schema attribute for the user’s initials
+**Initials:** Schema attribute for the user's initials

 **Business Calendar:** Enables you to map a business calendar to a user, based on the value for this setting (the business calendar key).
 Business calendars define business and non-business days.
 AEM forms can use business calendars when calculating future dates and times for events such as reminders, deadlines, and escalations.
 The way you assign business calendar keys to users depends on whether you are using an enterprise, local, or hybrid domain.
 (See Configuring Business Calendars.)

 If you are using an enterprise domain, you can map the Business Calendar setting to a field in the LDAP directory.
 For example, if each user record in your directory contains a *country* field, and you want to assign business calendars based on the country where the user is located, specify the *country* field name as the value for the Business Calendar setting.
 You can then map the business calendar keys (the values defined for the *country* field in the LDAP directory) to business calendars in forms workflow.

 The amount of space used to display the name of the business calendar key in the forms workflow pages is limited.
-Limit the name of the business calendar key to less than 53 characters to avoid having it truncated on those pages.
+Limit the name of the business calendar key to fewer than 53 characters to avoid having it truncated on those pages.

 **Modify Timestamp:** To enable delta directory synchronization, set this value to modify TimeStamp.
 (See Enable delta directory synchronization.)